llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 ### Delay Period

-Before voting begins, there is a delay period.
-The delay period allows token holders to delegate before the end of the delay period, and allows users to move tokens around or obtain tokens before a vote they want to participate in.
-After the delay period, the casting period begins automatically and token holders can begin to cast votes.
-Tokens obtained or delegated after the delay period has ended are not eligible to cast.
-If a token holder had tokens delegated at the end of the delay period and transfers them afterwards, they are still able to cast because these values are checkpointed.
+The Llama Token Voting process begins with a delay period.
+This period is calculated by multiplying the `delayPeriodPct` by the action's approval or disapproval period.
+The purpose of the delay period is to provide token holders a window to delegate their tokens before voting balances are crystallized for the duration of the token vote.

+This checkpoint occurs at the conclusion of the delay period, so any token transfers or delegation updates after the checkpoint will have no affect on this action's token voting process.

 ### Casting Votes